UBC-MDS/DSCI-532_2025_11_world_happiness/reports/m3-reflection.md

 - Increase interpretability of data as each category is on different scales with different units
 - Ensure consistent padding throughout the app and increase padding where necessary
+- Make radar chart have consistent color theme with the rest of the app
 - (If possible) make scrolling down easier when user's cursor is on the map